Efficient Band Structure Unfolding with Atom-centered Orbitals: General Theory and Application: Application

 \section{Application}

 To demonstrate the advantages of our implementation, we use it to compute vibrationally renormalized electronic spectral functions.
 The therein reflected temperature-dependent renormalization of the electronic structure and its band gap is an important and experimentally measurable manifestation of the coupling between vibrational and electronic degrees of freedom.
-For example, experiments have shown that the band gaps of many semiconductors, such as silicon~\cite{bludau1974_si_bgr,macfarlane1958_si_bgr}, diamond~\cite{logothetidis1992_diamond_bgr}, and $\alpha$-AlN~\cite{guo1994_aln_bgr,brunner1997_aln_bgr}, decrease with increasing temperature.
+For example, experiments have shown that the band gaps of many semiconductors, such as silicon~\cite{bludau1974_si_bgr,macfarlane1958_si_bgr}, diamond~\cite{logothetidis1992_diamond_bgr}, and $\alpha$-AlN~\cite{guo1994_aln_bgr,brunner1997_aln_bgr}, decrease with increasing temperature, a phenomenon known as Varshni effect~\cite{varshni_effect}.
+In some cases, however, the band gap can also increase with temperature~(inverse Varshni effect), e.g.,~in lead halide perovskites~\cite{perovskite_inverse_varshni, zacharias2023_npj_perovskite} and in copper halides~\cite{Copper_inverse_varshni}.
 Even in the low-temperature limit, the experimentally observed band gaps do not approach the ones of the static systems with immobile atoms at their equilibrium positions -- a direct consequence of the zero-point vibrations of the nuclei~\cite{ponce2015_bgr_many_materials,Giustino2017}.
 These effects can be assessed from first principles through the calculation of temperature-dependent electronic spectral functions.
 Most commonly, such investigations employ many-body perturbation theory on top of the harmonic approximation to model the interactions between electrons and phonons,~e.g.,~the celebrated Allen-Heine-Cardona (AHC) formalism~\cite{Allen1976,Allen1981} and more advanced approaches that further generalized and extend the AHC approach~\cite{antonius2015_zpr_anharmonic,Giustino2017,zacharias2023_npj_perovskite,nery_spectralfunction_feynmandiagram}.
 To fully overcome the limits of perturbation theory,~i.e.,~to incorporate both anharmonic effects and couplings between electrons and vibrations to all orders, it is possible to apply band structure unfolding on top of aiMD simulations, as discussed in the context of Eq.~(\ref{eq:spectral function}) and as demonstrated for the highly-anharmonic perovskite SrTiO$_3$ over a wide range of temperatures~\cite{Zacharias2020}.